No Tricks, Just Treats

 Set a sinister tone with a smoking cauldron.
 Place a bowl with dry ice and hot water in the bottom of a large pot or cauldron to simulate some evil witches' brew.
 (Be sure not to touch the ice with your bare hands—it will burn.)
 For added effects, use string lights and tissue paper to create "flames" like Polka Dot Chair.

 Related: 20 Ways to Decorate for Halloween on a $10 Budget

 Bring on the Bats

 Let a flurry of bats be your welcoming committee.
 Cut these creepy creatures out of black card stock and tape them to the wall or house.
 You might want to laminate them or sandwich them in contact paper if they’ll be living outdoors.
 They’re sure to cause a flap with your friends and neighbors.

-Creep out the critters visiting your yard with custom-made tombstones made from foam insulation board.
-You need little more than a jigsaw, paint, and your imagination to transform an 8' x 4' sheet of foam into a full-on family graveyard.
+Creep out the critters visiting your yard with custom-made tombstones.
+You need little more than a jigsaw, spray paint, and your imagination to transform plywood into a full-on family graveyard.
 RIP, trick-or-treaters!

 Creepy Candy Bowl

 Whether for decor or for serving treats, this mummy bowl is spectacularly easy to make.
 Grab a bowl and wrap it tulle and then stick on some eyes.
 Spooky was never simpler.